ugovaretto-blogs/bwv1079/_posts/2021-09-30-local-functions.markdown

 instead of the desired `2 3` output.

-One way to generare unique generators at compile time is to just add a template parameter to idendify different instances.
+One way to generare unique generators at compile time is to just add a template parameter to identify different instances.

 ```cpp
 template <int ID = 0>